-There was no significant difference in harvest moisture, test weight, yield, and DON concentration between fungicide+timing treatments (Table 5).
-All fungicide+timing treatments had moistures above 14%, the optimum moisture for grain storage, and therefore had to be dried down.
+There were no significant difference in harvest moisture, test weight, yield, and DON concentration between fungicide+timing treatments (Table 5).
+All fungicide+timing treatments had moistures above 14%, the optimum moisture for grain storage, and therefore had to be dried to meet storage moisture requirements.
+None of the fungicide+timing treatments met industry standards of 60 lbs bu-1 for wheat.
+The fungicide+treatment with the highest yield (2,385 lbs ac-1) and lowest DON concentrations (3.74 ppm) was the non-sprayed, non-inoculated control.
+(Figure 1).
+All fungicide+timing treatments had DON concentrations that exceeded the FDA 1 ppm recommendation.